Quitting Smoking is Key – Here’s How to Do It

 Quitting smoking is one of the most effective ways to improve your health.
 If you have already quit smoking, congratulations!
-If you’re still struggling with quitting, here’s why it’s never been a better time to do it.
+If you’re still struggling with quitting, there has never been a better time to kick the habit for good.

 We also understand how challenging the year 2020 has been.
 You may be feeling stressed because of the COVID-19 pandemic and other events, and you may be tempted to pick up a cigarette again.
 If you’re thinking, “I’m only going to smoke this one cigarette,” pause from a moment.
 There are plenty of ways to relieve your stress without taking up the habit you worked so hard to break.

 Quitting smoking is hard.
 The writer Mark Twain is widely credited as saying, “Giving up smoking is the easiest thing in the world.
 I know because I’ve done it thousands of times.”

 “It’s incredibly difficult to quit,” noted Martin Gutierrez, M.D., chief of the Thoracic Oncology Division at Hackensack Meridian John Theurer Cancer Center.
 “Smoking is very addictive.”
 If you haven’t quit smoking yet but you’d like to, talk with your health care provider about some ways that might work for you to stop smoking.
 Many people have successfully quit with the help of the following tactics: